RandomDelta6/Surge/README.md

 # Introduction

 This is a basic Passive Surge Protector PCB.
 It features robust large traces for high current carrying capacity and ensuring safety by preventing heating along unexpected regions.
 This board features an extremely small form factor of 61.6mm x 36.3mm so that it can be easily incorporated in any housing.
 It also features 3 M2 mounting points for securing the board to the housing.
 It is designed as a single sided pcb to reduce costs.
+Provides protection against Voltage Spikes, Short Circuit and Over Current.

-Continuous Duty Electrical Rating: 250V/13A/50Hz/3250W
+Continuous Duty Electrical Rating: 250V/15A/50Hz/3750W
 Maximum Energy Dissipation: 396J
 Maximum Spike Current: 12,000 A
 Response Time: Less than 1 nanosecond